Half Pint: Biography

 Half Pint's 1983 Jamaican number-one song "Winsome" was covered by The Rolling Stones in 1986, although it was renamed "Too Rude" for their Dirty Work album.
-The dub-punk group Sublime released a cover of Half Pint's "Loving" in 1996.
+The dub-punk group Sublime released a cover of Half Pint's "Loving" in 1996, which they also interpolated for the chorus of their song "What I Got".
 Half Pint maintained his public profile by frequent touring and guest appearances.
 He has performed at music festivals and rock concerts.
 Half Pint's track "Giving/Sharing" was featured on the soundtrack album for the film, The Mighty Quinn (1989).
 His music has also been used on the films Substitute 2 (1998), and the French comedy Mookie (1998).
 In 1998, Half Pint was signed with the BMG Music Publishing Company.

 Despite being noticeably absent from the recording studios for most of this decade, Half Pint enjoyed relative success with Legal We Legal (his first studio album within a ten-year period).
 This was followed by a fifteen city US tour with Anthony B. Half Pint was presented with "The Key to The City of Lauderdale Lakes" by the Mayor of the Florida suburb in 2000.
 Half Pint was featured on Sly & Robbie's 25th Anniversary US Tour along with Tony Rebel and Heineken Startime appearances in December 2004 in Jamaica.
 Half Pint has worked with the California-based band, DubCat.
-The New York-based Sotti Records label released a Half Pint single in 2005, "Wha Ya Wan," an updated remake of his "Winsome", with R&B singer DIA.
+The New York-based Sotti Records label released a Half Pint single in 2005, "Wha Ya Wan", an updated remake of his "Winsome", with R&B singer DIA.

 Half Pint was nominated and awarded the "Producer's Respect Award" at the 26th International Reggae and World Music Awards held in New York City at the Apollo Theater on 5 May 2007.
 Half Pint headlined at the Jamaica 360 festival in Ocho Rios, Jamaica in May, and a return performance at the 15th Annual Reggae Sumfest in Montego Bay, Jamaica in July.
 He also released No Stress Express that year.

-Sublime's 1996 hit, "What I Got", was based on the chorus of Half Pint's track "Loving".

 In 2012, Half Pint toured the United States with Slightly Stoopid on their 'Unity' tour.